top of page

 A little bit about me

-The remote working went on for almost 9 months and you can imagine my excitement when I was finally able to work at an office.
-Lots have been put into creating the best desk setup that fits my needs.
-We have gone back to remote work and changed offices quite a lot since then, but my setup stayed relatively consistent.
+Remote work continued for nearly 9 months, so you can imagine my excitement when I finally had the opportunity to work from an office again.
+I put considerable effort into creating the perfect desk setup that catered to my needs.
+While we have since returned to remote work and changed offices multiple times, my setup has remained relatively consistent.

 A quick overview of my desk